-Hubbard County Highway Department will replace all nonconforming mailbox supports as part of a reconstruction or resurfacing project.
-The county will continue to monitor existing mailbox supports and notify owners of their noncompliance.
+The Hubbard County Highway Department may, at its discretion, replace all nonconforming mailbox supports as part of a reconstruction or resurfacing project.
+The County will continue to monitor existing mailbox supports and notify owners of their noncompliance.

-The new mailbox supports that have been installed by the county become and remain the property of the owner upon completion of the installation.
-Maintenance of mailbox supports becomes the responsibility of the owner.
-Mailboxes are the owner's responsibility and must conform to U.S. Postal Service requirements.
+The new mailbox supports that have been installed by the County become and remain the property of the owner upon completion of the installation.
+Maintenance of mailbox supports also becomes the responsibility of the owner.
+Mailboxes must conform to U.S. Postal Service requirements.

 Separate newspaper holders and paraphernalia may result in damage to mailbox supports.
 Newspaper boxes should be installed adjacent to mailboxes and not below them as they can be more easily damaged by snowplowing.

 The important features of an approved, conforming mailbox design for rural roadways include the following:

 - The post is located a minimum of 3 feet from the edge of the road shoulder.